-- Pas Diabetes Management Reward (Type I or 2): - Complete a diabetic (retinal or dilated) eye exam once a year and get a \$25 reward card.
+- Diabetes Management Reward: - Complete a diabetic (retinal or dilated) eye exam once per year and get a \$25 reward card (ages 18 and older). - Complete an HbA1c blood test every 6 months and get a \$50 reward card (ages 18 and older). (\$100 max reward per year) - Complete a kidney function test that includes both the estimated glomerular filtration rate (eGFR) and the urinary albumin-creatinine ratio (uACR) and get a \$50 reward card (ages 18 and older).

-• Complete an HbA1c blood test every 6 months and get a \$50 reward card. \$100 max reward per year.
+• Educational Achievement Reward:

-Rewards can be requested up to 30 days after the end of the eligible year.
-Ages 18 and older.
+- Get an attendance record of 95% or higher by the end of the school year and get a \$25 reward card per semester (grades 9-12). (limit of 2 reward cards per school year) - Get a GPA of 3.5 or greater by the end of the school year and get a \$25 reward card per semester (grades 9-12). (limit 2 reward cards per school year) - GED Completion Reward: Submit your GED test results and proof of payment and receive a reward card for up to \$145 (ages 17 and older). (amount will be based on the number of subjects completed (\$36.25 per subject)). - Health education special events: Learn about healthy habits while having family fun at our special events such as seasonal activities and community events. - Mental Health Follow-up Visit Reward: Complete a mental health follow-up visit within 7 days after discharge from a mental health hospital or facility and get a \$25 reward card (ages 6 and older).

-- Health education special events: Learn about healthy habits while having family fun with your family at our special events, such as seasonal activities and community events. - Mental health follow-up visit reward: Complete a mental health follow-up visit within 7 days after discharge from a mental health hospital or facility and get a \$25 reward card.
-Ages 6 and older. - Vision Benefit: Receive an allowance towards upgrades of \$110 for framed glasses or \$90 for contact lenses and contact fittings.
-Ages 18 and younger. - Well-child checkups reward: - Complete 3 well-child checkups by the age of 15 months and get a \$50 reward card. - Complete 6 well-child checkups by the age of 15 months and get an additional \$100 reward card.
+• Vision Benefit: Receive an upgrade for \$110 for framed glasses or an allowance of \$90 for contact lenses or contact fittings (ages 18 and younger).

-Rewards can be requested up to 30 days after the end of the eligible year.
+• Well-child Checkups Reward:

-• Young adult wellness visit reward: Complete a yearly wellness visit and get a \$25 reward card.
-Reward can be requested up to 30 days after the end of the eligible year.
-Ages 18-21.
+- Complete 3 well-child checkups by the age of 15 months and get a \$50 reward card. - Complete 6 well-child checkups by the age of 15 months and get a \$100 reward card. - Complete an annual checkup between the ages of 18 and 21 and get a \$25 reward card.